britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-06.md

 Tools like IPFIX {{RFC7011}} allow administrators to acquire statistics about sequences of packets with some common properties that pass through a network device.
-The most common set of properties used in flow measurement is the "five-tuple"of source and destination addresses, protocol type, and source and destination ports.
+The most common set of properties used in flow measurement is the "five-tuple" of source and destination addresses, protocol type, and source and destination ports.
 These statistics are commonly used for network engineering, but could certainly be used for other purposes.